csdevignes/metabo-assistant/README.md

 ### Train dataset verifications

-Performed in Jupyter notebook [TrainDatasetVerif](TrainDatasetVerif.ipynb).
+Performed in Jupyter notebook [TrainDatasetVerif](jupyter/TrainDatasetVerif.ipynb).
 Verified that :
 * pathway mentioned in assistant response is the right one (use of labelled dataset) : OK
 * representation of each pathway : implemented a regulation during example generation (see above) : OK

 ### Fine-tuning

-Using Mistral API in a Jupyter Notebook.
+Using Mistral API in Jupyter Notebook [FineTuning](jupyter/FineTuning.ipynb).
 First step is to remove the 'target' field from the data, and to split them in train (90%) and val (10%) jsonl datasets, which are stored in [train folder](train/).

 * Iter1 : training was performed on a dataset of 500 messages, with 7B model (first test), for 10 steps.